-Darin T. Okuda, M.D., is a Professor in the Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center.
+Darin T. Okuda, M.D., is a Professor in the Department of Neurology at UT Southwestern Medical Center.
 He is a clinician-scientist specializing in multiple sclerosis and other demyelinating disorders of the central nervous system.

 Dr. Okuda serves as Director of the Neuroinnovation Program and Multiple Sclerosis and Neuroimmunology Imaging Program.

 Born and raised in Hawaii, Dr. Okuda earned his undergraduate, graduate, and medical degrees at the University of Hawaii.
 He completed his residency training in neurology at the Barrow Neurological Institute and performed his fellowship in neuroimmunology at the University of California-San Francisco Multiple Sclerosis Center.